sebsto/xcodeinstall/README.md

 ## List of ideas

 - add a CloudWatch Log backend to Logging framework
 - add possibility to emit SNS notifications on error, such as Session Expired
+- clean room implementation of progres sbar to remove dependency on Swift Tools Core library

 ## Credits